deluca-mike/bf6-portal-utils/logger/README.md

 ---

+## Further Reference

+- [`bf6-portal-mod-types`](https://www.npmjs.com/package/bf6-portal-mod-types) – Official Battlefield Portal type declarations consumed by this module.
+- [`bf6-portal-bundler`](https://www.npmjs.com/package/bf6-portal-bundler) – The bundler tool used to package mods for Portal.
+- [`ui/README.md`](../ui/README.md) – Documentation for the UI helper module required by this system.

+---

-## Community & Maintenance
+## Feedback & Support

-This logger is under **active development**.
-Feature requests, bug reports, or even “how do I…?” questions are welcome—open an issue or reach out through the project channels and you’ll get a timely response.
-Real-world debugging stories help shape the roadmap (better text scaling, formatting helpers, persistent logs, etc.), so please share your use cases.
+This module is under **active development**.
+Feature requests, bug reports, usage questions, or general ideas are welcome—open an issue or reach out through the project channels and you'll get a timely response.
+Real-world use cases help shape the roadmap (better text scaling, formatting helpers, persistent logs, etc.), so please share your experiences.

 ---